pedritomelenas/Algebra-II/Grupos/absalg-new/README.md

 ### Group

+Now many functions are implemented using the generators of the (sub)group.

 - The following optional parameters have been added to `Group`: check_ass, check_inv, identity and abelian.
 In this way we avoid checking the respective properties when we are sure that they hold.
 Among other advantages, now $S_4\times S_4$ is computed in a reasonable amount of time.
 Cartesian product, product of subgroups, intersection of subgroups, subroups y subgroups spanned by a list of elements take profit of this new feature.

 - Cartesian product is now denoted by `G.cartesian(H)` instead of `G*H`; we keep `*` for the product of two subgroups.